 About Jennifer Prendamano

 Jennifer Prendamano, JD, is a Director in the Tax Services Group at Marks Paneth LLP.
-To this role, she brings nearly 20 years’ experience in tax controversy matters at the Federal and state and local levels as well as strategic state tax planning and consulting.
-Ms. Prendamano routinely handles complex state and local tax issues for large, multi-state corporations as well as high net worth individuals, and specializes in IRS examinations, state and local income...
+To this role, she brings nearly 20 years’ experience in tax controversy matters at the federal, state and local levels as well as strategic state tax planning and consulting.
+Ms. Prendamano routinely handles complex state and local tax issues for large, multi-state corporations as well as high-net-worth individuals, and focuses on IRS examinations, state and local income tax examinations at...
 READ MORE +